Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Eva - Deep meanings within Hebrew etymology, Eva is a powerful name.
 Meaning 'life', this name embodies what we cherish most through the Christmas and New Year's seasons.
 This is a Latin, Spanish, and English name.

-- Faith - Faith is a complex concept which revolves around sincere intentions and following through on one's promises.
+- Faith - Faith is a complex concept that revolves around sincere intentions and following through on one's promises.
 It's something many people hold dear, so it's no surprise this name brings hope to the self and to others.

 - Felicity - My favorite derived meaning for this name is that of Old French.
 Meaning 'that which brings happiness', it's a cheerful and feminine name that is the embodiment of the joys you will experience when you meet the new person you birthed into the world.

-- Grace - There are other names on this list which mean grace, but if you want to go straight to the punch, then this might be a good choice for you.
+- Grace - There are other names on this list that mean grace, but if you want to go straight to the punch, then this might be a good choice for you.
 As a name, it's English with derivatives from Latin.
 It symbolizes a virtuous and kind disposition.

 - Hannah - This biblical name also means 'grace', but is a little more mainstream.
 It is very popular and is a good choice for your winter baby.